Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 Phase 4: Solid Foods

 At this stage, you finally get to transition back to normal foods.
-You are encouraged to add variety into your diet plan, including plenty of different fruits and vegetables.
+You are encouraged to add variety to your diet plan, including various fruits and vegetables.

-Your doctor will advise you to stick to a range of 1000 to 1200 calories per day.
+Your doctor will advise you to stick to 1000 to 1200 calories daily.

 You can use calorie and macronutrient apps to help you calculate your allotments each day.

-Overall, you will want to aim for a macronutrient breakdown that looks like so:
+Overall, you will want to aim for a macronutrient breakdown that looks like this:

 Protein: 75g to 105g